 What Happens to Your Eggs If You Don’t Get Your Period

 So, if you skip your period, what happens to all the eggs that weren’t released down the fallopian tube?
 Easy — they’ll disintegrate.
 Well, actually all of your eggs are constantly “expiring.”
 Let Planned Parenthood explain:

 “Your eggs are just hanging out in your ovaries until they are called upon.
 Not ovulating doesn’t do any damage to your body, including your eggs.
 They don’t all ‘expire’ at the same time, but your eggs have been dying since you were in your mother’s womb.”

 Why We Have the Placebo Week to Begin With

-You might be curious why we even have the placebo week in our BC packs to begin with.
+You might be curious why we even have a placebo week in our BC packs at all.
 There’s actually a pretty simple explanation for that.